 - Not common in lower-level soccer

 Depth soccer goals have two bars that descend at a 45-degree angle to the crossbar on the ground, which gives depth goals a recognizable trapezoidal shape.
-Depth soccer goals give more space inside the net.
+Depth soccer goals get their name because they give more space inside the net.
 However, they can be more difficult to transport given their shape and additional bars.

 - Provides more space for the goalie to move around compared to the no depth goal